LucNaterop/inclino/README.md

 An example of such a file can be viewed in `example.csv`.

 The script will ask for a bunch of parameters which are defined in the figure below.
 It will then go on to compute A(t) which is the distance from the instrument axis to the borehole wall.
+A pdf with the resulting graphs are saved in the same location as the csv file.
 The two resulting lines represent the distance for both sides.

 ![Inclino Parameter Definition Sketch](parameter_definitions.png)